 - Sources that are destined for reuse, including sources for re-encapsulation, to be incorporated into Best Theratronics self-contained irradiators or teletherapy machines - Sources that are transferred to other manufacturers for recycling.
-These sources are shipped to other suppliers or manufacturers of Co-60 sources, where the capsules will be cut open and the radioactive material reused in the manufacturing of new sources for other purposes - Sources that are destined for disposal are transferred to licensed disposal facilities, such as Canadian Nuclear Laboratories, for long-term storage and eventual disposal breakdown of the managed sources between 2017-2022.
-Values above each year indicate the total activity managed in the respective year.
+These sources are shipped to other suppliers or manufacturers of Co-60 sources, where the capsules will be cut open and the radioactive material reused in the manufacturing of new sources for other purposes - Sources that are destined for disposal are transferred to licensed disposal facilities, such as Canadian Nuclear Laboratories, for long-term storage and eventual disposal breakdown of the sources managed from 2019 to 2023.
+Values above each year indicate the total activity inclusive of Cesium-137 and Cobalt-60 (reference date set to June 30th each year) managed in the respective year.

-In 2022, a total source activity of 140 TBq was diverted from the disposal stream and reused or recycled according to Best Theratronics' end-of-life management program.
+In 2023, a total source activity of 220 TBq was diverted from the disposal stream and reused or recycled according to Best Theratronics' end-of-life management program.
 The graph below indicates the activity